CoSMoMVPA/CoSMoMVPA/doc/source/cosmomvpa_concepts.rst

 - (optional) ``.a`` the dataset attributes for the target domain.

 When running a searchlight (:ref:`cosmo_searchlight`) with a `cosmomvpa_measure`_ (see below), data from ``.fa`` and ``.a`` from the neighborhood are combined with the ``.samples`` and ``.sa`` output from the measure to form a full dataset structure with fields ``.samples``, ``.sa``, ``.fa``, and ``.a``.

+Neighborhoods can be generated using :ref:`cosmo_interval_neighborhood` (e.g. MEEG time series searchlight) and  :ref:`cosmo_spherical_neighborhood` (fMRI spherical searchlight). :ref:`cosmo_neighborhood` is a general function that can generate most neighborhoods, and also supports combining multiple neighborhoods.
+An application of the latter functionality is a time-by-space fMRI searchlight.

 .. _`cosmomvpa_measure`: